 - dedicated, highly professional and committed staff who fulfil their various roles to the highest of standards and work effectively as a team

-- fostering high aspirations and determination in our students, and driving them to be high achievers in all aspects of their learning and development
+- fostering high aspirations and determination in our pupils, and driving them to be high achievers in all aspects of their learning and development

 - a safe, nurturing and inclusive outlook